tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/功能实践/跑通直播模式/跑通直播模式(Electron)_intl_en.md

 >- The value of `appScene` must be the same on each client.
 Inconsistent `appScene` may cause unexpected problems.

 [](id:step5)
 ### Step 5.
-Enables camera preview and mic capturing
+Enable camera preview and mic capturing
 1. Call [startLocalPreview()](https://web.sdk.qcloud.com/trtc/electron/doc/zh-cn/trtc_electron_sdk/TRTCCloud.html#startLocalPreview) to enable preview of the local camera.
 The SDK will ask for camera permission.
 2. Call `setLocalViewFillMode()` to set the display mode of the local video image.
     -   `TRTCVideoFillMode.TRTCVideoFillMode_Fill`: aspect fill.
 The image may be scaled up and cropped, but there are no black bars.